-So far this year, the lobbyists for the pharmaceutical industry has spent $1,657,260,107 on bribing your federally elected representatives to pass laws that benefit the pharmaceutical industry (retrieved from OpenSecrets.org on 9 March 2017).
+So far this year, the lobbyists for the pharmaceutical industry have spent $1,657,260,107 on bribing your federally elected representatives to pass laws that benefit the pharmaceutical industry (retrieved from OpenSecrets.org on 9 March 2017).

-Money has already had harmful influence on our government, but senators like the statesmen Senator John McCain witnessed the greed and harm that infected our federally elected politicians.
-Senator McCain pushed for limits on the amount of money special interests could donate (or legally bribe) to our elected representatives (keep in mind, as I speak highly of McCain, a Republican who subscribes to a political philosophy that I oppose, still garners my absolute respect and admiration.
-He is an American–and a hero–who realizes that money is corroding our democracy).
+Money has a harmful influence on our government, but senators like Senator John McCain witnessed the greed and harm that infected our federally elected politicians.
+Senator McCain pushed for limits on the amount of money special interests could donate (or legally bribe) to our elected representatives.
 With Senator Feingold he wrote legislation that would limit soft money contributions to campaigns.

-How many people do you know received an injury and were given opiates like OxyContin?
-Did the Doctor tell these people how addictive opiates are and how a tolerance builds that requires one to ingest the same amount just to not feel sick?
+The 90’s was the OxyContin Era.
+It led to heroin and heroin has led to fentanyl–a opiate 100% stronger than morphine.
+Did the Doctor tell people how addictive OxyContin is and how a tolerance builds that requires one to ingest the larger amounts to feel the same effect?
 These drugs were pushed on medical professionals by pharmaceutical industries.
 According to Forbes Magazine:

 The FDA approved the medication in 1995 and it soon took off.
 By 2003 OxyContin sales hit $1.6 billion as the drug helped drive a huge nationwide spike in opioid prescribing.
 At its peak in 2012, doctors wrote more than 282 million prescriptions for opioid painkillers, including OxyContin, Vicodin and Percocet – nearly enough for every American to have a bottle.
 (Chase Peterson-Withorn, “Fortune of Family Behind OxyContin” Retrieved from https://www.forbes.com/sites/chasewithorn/2016/06/29/fortune-of-family-behind-oxycontin-drops-amid-declining-prescriptions/ accessed on 9 August 2017)

 Let’s discuss the corrosive proclivities that exists in the social psychological make up of American society.
-A pervasive sense of hopelessness in the souls of most Americans suggests a lack of fulfillment.
+A pervasive sense of hopelessness in the souls of most American addicts presupposes a sort spiritual malady.

 The genesis of this spiritual malady begins at a young age.
 We are exposed to commercials and advertisements that darken our souls with the belief that happiness is an external search.
 We seek money and material goods more than we seek peace, happiness and serenity, which can only be found in the deepest recesses of our minds.
-The Jesuits at BC High taught me that happiness requires that we commit acts of justice–we must be “men for others”.
-And I never feel more fulfilled while engaging in acts of justice–particularly social justice.
-I always hoped that achieving my Bachelors Degree would allow me to be a man for others.

-You did everything right, yet you still lack independence.
-A BA doesn’t get a person as far as it once did.
-Because of conservative policies, starting with Reagan, which continued with Clintons and the DLC who sought to turn the Democratic Party into a fiscally conservative party, the middle class has slowly disappeared.
+The middle class has slowly disappeared.
 No jobs, the inability to take care of your family, the rampant hopelessness, all lead to drug use.
 (Carl Latkin, PhD.; Aaron Curry, PhD; Wei Hua, MD, MS; Melissa Davey MPH, CHES; “Direct and Indirect Associations of Neighborhood Disorder with Drug Use and High Risk Sexual Partners” American Journal of Preventative Medicine Vol. 32 Issue 6 (2007) http://www.sciencedirect.com/science/article/pii/S0749379707001110 Accessed on 16 August 17